hidekatsu-izuno/nuxt-history-state/README.md

 ## Features

-- Get a last state when going forward or back.
+- Restore a last state after going forward or back.
 - Restore a state when reloading. (optional)

 ## Install